cchurch/api-docs/source/includes/_api_aaa.md

 Parameter        | Data Type | Description | Is Required
 ---------        | --------- | ----------- | -----------
 **password**     | string    | New password | true
-id               | string    | ID of the user having their password changed.
-Optional.
-Defaults to the ID of the authenticated user.
-If empty or equal to authenticated user, then 'current_password' becomes required current_password | string    | Current password of the user.
-Optional.
-If 'id' argument is empty, or is equal to the authenticated user's ID, then this is required
+id               | string    | ID of the user having their password changed (Defaults to the ID of the authenticated user).
+If empty or equal to authenticated user, then `'current_password'` becomes required current_password | string    | Current password of the user.
+If `'id'` argument is empty or equal to the authenticated user's ID, then this is required

 > Json Response